 Everything You Need to Know About the Winchester Mystery House

 The Bay Area has its share of legends.
-However, none are quite as strange as the story of the Winchester Mystery House, which is now offering safe and socially distanced ways for you to explore in person or from the comfort of home.
+However, none are quite as strange as the story of the Winchester Mystery House, which is now offering safe and socially distanced ways for you to explore in person.

 The Winchester Mystery House has captured popular imagination.
 "Mythbusters," "Ghost Adventures," and "Ghost Brothers" have all produced programs about the House.
 It made its spectacular big-screen debut with the horror film "Winchester" in 2018.
 The film tells a fictionalized version of the story behind the mansion; but many people believe that the truth is far stranger than fiction.

 The Spooky History of the Winchester Mystery House